michaelgruenstaeudl/AIRgb/README.md

 ## VISUALIZATIONS, GRAPHS & STATISTICAL TESTS
 #### TO DO
+* Please plot the growth in plastid genomes (as done via vizulations script 01), but not with the number of plastid genomes on the y-axis but with the number of unique genera plotted.
+(This will illustrate if the current growth in plastid genome number is reflective of a better taxonomic survey or of higher sampling in genera and families.)

 * Please conduct statistical test to see if the absence of reported IRs (i.e., "no" in column "IRa_REPORTED") higher for an unpublished status (i.e., "Unpublished" in column "TITLE") and a published status (i.e., any other value in column "TITLE")?

 * Please conduct statistical test to see if the absence of reported IRs (i.e., "no" in column "IRa_REPORTED") higher for records with a version number of 1 as compared to higher version numbers (see column "VERSION")?